User Assessment Overview

 When you register a target database in Oracle Data Safe, a user assessment is run on the database automatically.
 So the first time you check the User Assessment page after registration, assessment data is already there.
 By default, this data is refreshed on a weekly schedule at the same time as when the registration was completed.
 This workflow explains how to view that data.

-5. Compare user assessments to determine if there is any security drift.
+8. Compare user assessments to determine if there is any security drift.

 • You can set the latest assessment or a saved assessment as the baseline.

-9. Set up event notifications.
+10. In the Event service in Oracle Cloud Infrastructure (OCI), you can create event notifications.
 For example, you can subscribe to the UserAssessmentDriftFromBaseline event to be automatically informed if a user assessment differs from the baseline.

-Prerequisites for User Assessment
+Prerequisites for Using User Assessment

 These are the prerequisites for User Assessment:

+• Register the target databases where you want to run User Assessment.
 After you register a target database, Oracle Data Safe automatically runs a user assessment for your target database and updates it according to the schedule (once per week by default).

-• For all database types supported by Oracle Data Safe except Autonomous Database, grant the ASSESSMENT role to the Oracle Data Safe service account on the target database.
+• For all database types supported by Oracle Data Safe, except for Autonomous AI Databases, grant the ASSESSMENT role to the Oracle Data Safe service account on the target database.
+An Autonomous AI Database is automatically provisioned with the equivalent DS$ASSESSMENT_ROLE when it is registered as a target database.

-• Obtain read permission on the data-safe-work-requests resource in IAM if you need to set baselines or compare assessments.
+• To set baselines or compare assessments: Obtain read permission on the data-safe-work-requests resource in IAM.

 As an alternative to selectively granting permissions, you can grant permissions on data-safe-assessment-family in the relevant compartments, which would include permissions on all of the resources above as well as security-assessments.
 See data-safe-assessments-family Resource in the Administering Oracle Data Safe guide for more information.